varnish/docker-hitch/README.md

 ## Setting the certificate

-The Hitch Docker image comes with a self-signed certificate for "example.com" that is stored in `/etc/hitch/certs/default`.
+The Hitch Docker image comes with a self-signed certificate for "localhost" that is stored in `/etc/hitch/certs/default`.
 Using a bind mount, you can override the value of the certificate and use your own certificate.

 Here's an example: